Do I need to include a title page with my submission? Yes. A title page is required.

 Is there a way I can enter the showcase for free?
 Do you provide fee waivers for writers with financial hardships?
 No, we do not offer fee waivers of any kind.

 What if I change my mind about entering the showcase after making payment, can I receive a refund?
 No, we do not offer refunds for any reason.
 No exceptions.
 Be sure to carefully read and verify your submission meets all criteria prior to entry.
-To withdraw your submission without refund, complete this form.

 Where does the money go for the entry fee?
 Entry fees are used to pay professional readers, administrative expenses, and delivery costs.